AnthonyBeCode/Hamilton-promo-3/Projects/FrontEnd-AllezCine/readme_en.md

 Use the two small buttons on the right to scroll the movies from left to right and aim-versa (Jquery, bootstrap, JS choice)

 ### Section Contact Us
-Create a form and display in a the entries of the form when clicking on "Send Message".
+Create a form and display in a pop-up the entries of the form when clicking on "Send Message".
 (No treatment in php, soon promised)

 Bonus: put a map in the Contact us section.